 In supercritical flow the velocity heads are much greater, and small changes in depth can cause large changes in velocity head.
 Using contraction and expansion coefficients that would be typical for subcritical flow can result in over estimation of the energy losses and oscillations in the computed water surface profile.
 In constructed trapezoidal and rectangular channels, designed for supercritical flow, the user should set the contraction and expansion coefficients to zero in the reaches where the cross sectional geometry is not changing shape.
 In reaches where the flow is contracting and expanding, the user should select contraction and expansion coefficients carefully.
 Typical values for gradual transitions in supercritical flow would be around 0.01 for the contraction coefficient and 0.03 for the expansion coefficient.
-As the natural transitions begin to become more abrupt, it may be necessary to use higher values, such as 0.05 for the contraction coefficient and 0.2 for the expansion coefficients to zero for supercritical flow.
+As the natural transitions begin to become more abrupt, it may be necessary to use higher values, such as 0.05 for the contraction coefficient and 0.2 for the expansion coefficient.
+If there is no contraction or expansion, the user may want to set the coefficients to zero for supercritical flow.